 While here, get some fantastic pastry from Oh deer bakery.
 The rotating statue is a meeting point for Hidden Beer Spots Prague Tour.
 You can spend your evening hanging out with locals drinking as much beer as you can handle.

 Prague Castle complex is a perfect place to hit on your second day in the city.
 The castle's district contains several palaces, churches, and stunning gardens, as well as the gothic Katedrála sv.
 Víta (Saint Vitus Cathedral).
 The cathedral has an impressive high ceiling and colourful vitrage windows.
-It’s also a place of burial of famous Czechs like Charles IV and St. Wenceslas.
+It’s also a burial place for famous Czechs like Charles IV and St. Wenceslas.

 Don’t forget to check out the Starý Královský palác (Old Royal Palace) and Lobkovický palác (Lobkowicz Palace), and marvel at the Royal gardens too.
 After that, take a stroll in Zlatá ulička (Golden Lane), a row of crooked houses, one of which was once home to Kafka.
 There is also an option to go on Prague Castle Walking Tour that includes admission tickets and a guide.